- Danebank Distance Learning Portal spells out the details of our distance-learning plan and lists Frequently Asked Questions.

 - Families are supported to keep their children at home and learn from home via Danebank’s distance learning model.

-- No excursions, activities or inter-school activities.
+- No excursions, camps, activities or inter-school activities.

-- Munch Monitor for Canteen orders.
+- Munch Monitor for canteen orders.
+Limited menu.

 PHASE 1